-Everyone surely knows by now that bees and other pollinators are essential for pollinating the most interesting and arguably most tasty proportion of our food crops – the usual figure quoted being that around a third of crops we eat depends on bees and other pollinators.
+Everyone surely knows by now that bees and other pollinators are essential for pollinating the most interesting and arguably most tasty proportion of our food crops – the usual figure quoted being that around a third of crops we eat depend on bees and other pollinators.

-But, as someone who loves bees, and started squeezing food crops into my small garden, then being lucky enough to get an allotment (after an 8 year wait), one of the pleasures of growing your own food is the knowledge that I can simultaneously feed the bees too!
+But, as someone who loves bees, and started squeezing food crops into my small garden, then being lucky enough to get an allotment (after an 8 year wait!), one of the pleasures of growing your own food is the knowledge that I can simultaneously feed the bees too!

 Here are my favourite